Rebecca Soni: Early life and swimming

+University of Southern California

+Soni attended the University of Southern California (USC) from around 2005-2009 where she swam under Head Coach Dave Salo.
+In the summers during her collegiate years, she swam for the Trojan Swim Club, associated with USC.
+Swimming for the USC varsity team, Soni was a six-time NCAA Champion, having won the 200-yard breaststroke in 2006 through 2009 and the 100-yard breaststroke in 2008 and 2009.
+Soni earned eleven All-American honors as a USC swimmer from 2006–09 and was the first women to capture 200-yard NCAA breaststroke titles in four successive years.
+In conference competition, while competing for USC, Soni won a total of six titles at the Pac-10 Conference championships.

 In August 2010, Soni became a spokeswoman for the United Nations Foundation's Girl Up campaign.
 The organization focuses on improving the lives of the world's adolescent girls.

-Career

-At USC, Soni was a six-time NCAA Champion, having won the 200-yard breaststroke in 2006 through 2009 and the 100-yard breaststroke in 2008 and 2009.

-Early career
+Early swim career

 As a 17-year-old at the 2004 U.S. Olympic Team Trials, Soni finished 15th overall in the 100-meter breaststroke and 11th overall in the 200-meter breaststroke.
 The following year, at the 2005 World Championship Trials, Soni just missed a spot on the 2005 World Aquatic team after finishing third in the 200-meter breaststroke behind Tara Kirk and Kristen Caverly.
 Soni also placed fourth in the 100-meter breaststroke.
 At the 2005 Summer Universiade, Soni earned her first international medals by winning silver in the 100-meter and 200-meter breaststroke and gold in the 4×100-meter medley relay.
 At the 2006 World Short Course Championships, Soni finished in 4th place in the 200-meter breaststroke.
 Just a few weeks before the 2006 National Championships, Soni underwent a procedure called radiofrequency ablation to help regulate her heartbeat.
 Although it was not health-threatening, Soni would sometimes experience a high heart rate which sometimes interfered with her training.
 At the 2006 National Championships, the selection meet for the 2006 Pan Pacific Swimming Championships and the 2007 World Aquatics Championships, Soni finished tenth overall in both the 100-meter and 200-meter breaststroke.